-- The A47 Alliance is a partnership body which works together to gain funding for the ongoing enhancement and duelling of the A47 through lobbying of Government. - The Greater Thetford Development Partnership and the Attleborough Development Partnership are bodies which influence growth in and around the respective towns ensuring that houses, roads, schools, healthcare and other resources are available at the right time. - The New Anglia Local Enterprise Partnership (NALEP) is intended to build growth and skills to the workforce through training and improved infrastructure therefore supporting businesses within the District to thrive and prosper. - The Norfolk and Suffolk Health and Safety Liaison Group is a body to discuss topical health and safety issues, ensure consistency across Norfolk and Suffolk, develop a work plan and provides low cost training to members.
-The group comprises all Norfolk and Suffolk authorities as well as a representative from the Health and Safety Executive.
+- Norfolk Climate Change Partnership is a Norfolk wide partnership to help develop Norfolk into an exemplar in tackling climate change and protecting and enhancing its natural environment. - The Greater Thetford Development Partnership and the Attleborough Development Partnership are bodies which influence growth in and around the respective towns ensuring that houses, roads, schools, healthcare and other resources are available at the right time. - The New Anglia Local Enterprise Partnership (NALEP) is intended to build growth and skills to the workforce through training and gives support to new businesses through providing infrastructure for growth.